Eugenia Tsai, MDGastroenterology

 Patient Research Volunteers

-After your transplant, a research nurse at University Health Transplant Center may contact you to ask about voluntary participation in one of our studies.
+After your transplant, a research nurse at University Health Transplant Institute may contact you to ask about voluntary participation in one of our studies.

 Patient Tissue Bank Donations